128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-server-type-default    Use the default based on server-type.
+- server-type-default:    Use the default based on server-type.

 ## `configure authority ldap-server resource-group`